garrandall/popular-music-data/tracks/sister-mary-elephant--shudd-up---cheech-chong.md

 Now that's fine, young man!

-...Then I went downtown to look for a job...
+...Then I went downtown to look for a job

 Now that's fine, young man!